telerik/xamarin-forms-docs/controls/dataform/dataform-data-annotations.md

 - Key (object): Specifies the key that is used by **PropertyDataSourceProvider** property of RadDataForm.

 Some editors require a list of possible values, e.g. picker editors.
-If the property type is enum, the values from the enumeration are used.
-In all other cases you have to provide a list of values.
-This is done with a special class that implements the **IPropertyDataSourceProvider** interface.
+These values are provided by a special class that implements the **IPropertyDataSourceProvider** interface.
 It has two methods:

--  IList **GetSourceForKey**(object *key*): Provides a list of values for properties with specific key from the DataSourceKeyAttribute.
+-  IList **GetSourceForKey**(object *key*): Provides a list of values for properties with specific key defined with the DataSourceKeyAttribute.
 -  IList **GetSourceForType**(Type *type*): Provides a list of values for a specific property type.
 This method has less priority than the GetSourceForKey method.

+Our default implementation - the PropertyDataSourceProvider class automatically provides values for enum types.
+In all other cases you have to use your own implementation of the IPropertyDataSourceProvider interface.

 ### Example